 Wong Fei Hung in the first Drunken Master movie qualifies as this, as the protagonist.
 He one-ups the school's assistant teacher by criticizing his style, constantly gets into trouble by getting into fights and is generally a brat (with a streak of kindness here and there); yet even his father grudgingly admits that his son is an exceptional fighter, prompting him to teach his son a lesson in humility- by letting his uncle teach him a new martial art instead, one with a brutal training regiment.

 Parodied to great effect in Kung Pow!
 Enter the Fist, with "Wimp-Lo" constantly challenging the hero.
-As his master "purposely trained him wrong, as a joke".
+His master "purposely trained him wrong, as a joke".
 He believes that losing is winning, and as such his abilities range from "my nuts to your fist style" to declaring: "I'm bleeding!
 Making me the victor!"

 Sonny Chiba portrayed his real life master Masutatsu Oyama this way in Karate Bullfighter, Karate Bearfighter, and Karate for Life.